kwangyy/dsa3101-materials/README.md

 1. Backend: A REST API built with FastAPI that allows users to process text data, generate ontologies, and manage a knowledge graph using Neo4j.
 2. Frontend: A React application that interacts with the backend API to process text data, generate ontologies, and manage a knowledge graph using Neo4j.

+## Generation Folder
+The generation folder contains the code for generating the data for the NER model.
+This folder was taken from a previous repository by Subgroup A, therefore the lack of commits from them.

 ## Running the Project with Docker Compose

 To run the entire project using Docker Compose, follow these steps: